-- (1) This section applies if the Director is satisfied on reasonable grounds that appropriate treatment is available for a sex offender prisoner. - (2) The Director is to give the sex offender prisoner a reasonable opportunity to participate in the appropriate treatment unless satisfied on reasonable grounds that - s.
-31 Part 4 - Custod y and treatment of prisoners and detainees (a) the prisoner is medically or psychologically unfit to participate in the treatment; or (b) the prisoner is not cognitively capable of participating in the treatment; or (c) there is insufficient time for the prisoner to complete the treatment; or (d) the prisoner's participation in the treatment could compromise the safety, security or good order of the prison.
-(3) The Director, on giving the sex offender prisoner the opportunity to participate in the appropriate treatment, is to inform the prisoner that $-$ (a) non-participation or unsatisfactory participation will prevent the prisoner from being granted a remission of sentence in respect of the relevant sexual offence; and (b) participation, non-participation or unsatisfactory participation will, if the prisoner becomes eligible for parole, be factors taken into consideration by the Board in determining whether the prisoner should be released on parole.
-(4) partici e sex offender prisoner chooses to pate in the appropriate treatment, the or is to $-$
+- (1) This section applies if the Director is satisfied on reasonable grounds that appropriate treatment is available for a sex offender prisoner. - (2) The Director is to give the sex offender prisoner a reasonable opportunity to participate in the appropriate treatment unless satisfied on reasonable grounds that -

-(a) monitor the participation; and
+- (a) the prisoner is medically or psychologically unfit to participate in the treatment; or - (b) the prisoner is not cognitively capable of participating in the treatment; or - (c) there is insufficient time for the prisoner to complete the treatment; or - (d) the prisoner's participation in the treatment could compromise the safety, security or good order of the prison. - (3) The Director, on giving the sex offender prisoner the opportunity to participate in the appropriate treatment, is to inform the prisoner that - (a) non-participation or unsatisfactory participation will prevent the prisoner from being granted a remission of sentence in respect of the relevant sexual offence; and - (b) participation, non-participation or unsatisfactory participation will, if the prisoner becomes eligible for parole, be factors taken into consideration by the Board in determining whether the prisoner should be released on parole. - (4) If the sex offender prisoner chooses to participate in the appropriate treatment, the Director is to - (a) monitor the participation; and

-- (b) prepare a written assessment of the participation, with particular reference to - (i) the prisoner's attendance and compliance; and - (ii) the prisoner's attitude, behaviour and responsiveness during treatment; and - (iii) whether the treatment is completed and, if it is not completed, the reasons for noncompletion; and - (iv) whether any action is taken under subsection (5). - (5) If the sex offender prisoner chooses to participate in the appropriate treatment, the Director may cease or suspend the participation at any time if satisfied on reasonable grounds that - (a) the participation is unsatisfactory; or - (b) the treatment is no longer available, practicable or appropriate; or - (c) there are other valid grounds for the cessation or suspension. - (6) If the sex offender prisoner chooses to participate in the appropriate treatment and subsequently becomes eligible for parole, the s.
-31 Part 4 - Custody and treatment of prisoners and detainees
+- (b) prepare a written assessment of the participation, with particular reference to - (i) the prisoner's attendance and compliance; and - (ii) the prisoner's attitude, behaviour and responsiveness during treatment; and - (iii) whether the treatment is completed and, if it is not completed, the reasons for noncompletion; and - (iv) whether any action is taken under subsection (5). - (5) If the sex offender prisoner chooses to participate in the appropriate treatment, the Director may cease or suspend the participation at any time if satisfied on reasonable grounds that - (a) the participation is unsatisfactory; or - (b) the treatment is no longer available, practicable or appropriate; or - (c) there are other valid grounds for the cessation or suspension. - (6) If the sex offender prisoner chooses to participate in the appropriate treatment and subsequently becomes eligible for parole, the